-1162.
-Since 1998, the responsibilities of the SARB changed from being an issue, settle and market making agent in Government bonds to conducting, on behalf of the National Treasury, auctions of benchmarks bonds according to a fixed program.
-The Treasury informs all market participants timeously about the year's public sector borrowing program, including the extent of the borrowing requirement, auction dates through an auction calendar, the maturity structure and size of issues and the instruments to be issued.
+Since 1998, the responsibilities of the SARB changed from being an issue, settle, and market-making agent in government bonds to conducting auctions of benchmark bonds according to a fixed program on behalf of the national treasury.
+The treasury, in a timely manner, informs all market participants about the year's public sector borrowing program, including the extent of the borrowing requirement, auction dates through an auction calendar, the maturity structure and size of issues, and the instruments to be issued.
 Seven days before the weekly auction, an announcement is made on what instrument will be issued.
-The auctions of benchmark bonds are only open for primary dealers.
-88
+The auctions of benchmark bonds are open only to primary dealers.2